What is a basketball cut?

 Players will typically execute a backdoor cut when a defender is overplaying too high and/or the defender is denying the pass.

-The various diagrams below in the sub-section demonstrate basic examples of the backdoor cut.
+The diagram below demonstrate a basic example of the backdoor cut.

 This is an example of a backdoor cut that gets executed by an offensive player near a wing area of the court.